wp-plugins/wp-greet/readme.txt

 == Changelog ==

+= v3.2 (2013-05-09) =
+* switched from load_textdomain to load_plugin_textdomain for compatibility reasons
+* added dutch translation.
+Thanks to Danny van Leeuwen
+* added spanish translation.
+Thanks to Pascal Cousseran
+* template vars are now accepted in mailheader and mailfooter too
+* check if email was already sent to avoid conflicts with other plugins which are using wp_redirect or similiar
+* clean up some php warnings
+* send each recipient one mail instead of one mail to all recipients for data protection reasons
+* generate unique cid's for image attachments
+* make sure datepicker extension is only loaded with wp-greet form
+* added support for bwcards plugin a selling plattform for greetings cards
+* fixed deprecated warning from add_option
+* fixed dbDelta Syntax
+* fixed sender got multiple CC's when sending to more than one recipient
+* updated datepicker and jqueryui to new version for compatibility with WP >=3.5
+* added romanian translation (Thanks to Bogdan)
+* added resend this card feature
+* extend future send to allow using UTC or timezone settings

 = v3.1 (2012-06-07) =
 * added support for WP-reCAPTCHA (must be installed and setup correctly to use)